Logo Futurismo

 David Rodrigues | Enjoy the view from the Miradouro de Santa Iria

-At the Miradouro de Santa Iria, located on the North shore of São Miguel Island, you can have a great panoramic view over the coast.
+At the Miradouro de Santa Iria, located on the North shore of São Miguel Island, you can have a fantastic panoramic view over the coast.
 This is where the green cliffs meet the wild Atlantic Ocean.
 Don’t forget your camera to capture beautiful pictures.

 Miradouro do Pico da Barrosa